josephstreeter/josephstreeter.github.io/docs/technology/activedirectory/Operations/Reset-Secure-Channel.md

 # Reset Secure Channel

-Created: 2015-03-20 09:58:00 -0500

-Modified: 2015-03-20 10:00:41 -0500

----

-**Keywords:** the trust relationship between this workstation and the primary domain failed active directory powershell netdom nltest
+## Summary

-**Summary:** Problems with a host's secure channel can be responsible for a number of authentication issues.
+Problems with a host's secure channel can be responsible for a number of authentication issues.

 Each host that is joined to Active Directory maintains a local secret, or password, that is created by the client and stored in Active Directory.
 The client will initiate a password change every 30 days by default.
 Active Directory will store the current password as well as the previous password in the computer object for the joined host.
 Each time the client creates a new password, it creates the new password locally and stores it in the registry and then attempts to update the password in Active Directory.
 If the Active Directory password update is unsuccessful, the client keeps the newly created password and continues to attempt updating the Active Directory password.